 No more personal space

 Becoming a mother has meant giving up my personal space.
-Truly, the words “open concept” take on new meaning when you have a baby or toddler around!
+Honestly, the words “open concept” take on new meaning when you have a baby or toddler around!
 There is hardly a moment to myself, as long as my children are awake.
-And so, their nap times are a precious commodity for me
+And so, their nap times are a precious commodity for me.

 Make-up?
 What make-up?